paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 - A JSON-RPC error is generated if the `followSubscriptionId` is valid but the block hash passed as parameter has already been unpinned.
 - If the method to call doesn't exist in the Wasm runtime of the chain, then an `{"event": "error"}` notification is generated.
 - If the runtime call fails (e.g. because it triggers a panic in the runtime, running out of memory, etc., or if the runtime call takes too much time), then an `{"event": "error"}` notification is generated.
-- If the runtime call calls a host function that has a side effect, then an `{"event": "error"}` notification is generated.

 ## About `callParameters`